National Truck Driver Appreciation Week: 3 Reasons to Celebrate Our Nation’s Truck Drivers

 Especially apparent during the COVID-19 pandemic, truck drivers have put their own health at risk in order to ensure that we have the food, medicine and other supplies we need to keep ourselves and our families safe and comfortable.
 While more people than ever were staying at home, truck drivers were still on the road, despite the potential risks and working harder than ever to meet the increased demands for supplies.

 Truck drivers’ bravery shows up in other ways, too, especially in times of crisis and disaster.
-2021 marks the 20th anniversary of the September 11 terrorist attacks and truck drivers played a vital role in the days and weeks following, to get vital medical supplies, food and other needs to Ground Zero.
+2021 marked the 20th anniversary of the September 11 terrorist attacks and truck drivers played a vital role in the days and weeks following, to get vital medical supplies, food and other needs to Ground Zero.
 And no matter if there are hurricanes, wildfires, blizzards, etc. – when the rest of us hunker down, truck drivers are often still out on the roads, ensuring that much-needed supplies get delivered, even in the aftermath of an emotionally and/or physically challenging disaster.

 3. Their Safety